-What Causes Diaper Rashes:
+What Causes Diaper Rash:

 - Friction: Most diaper rash is caused by friction that develops when sensitive baby skin is rubbed by wet diapers.
 This results in a red, shiny rash on exposed areas.

 - Irritation: The skin under the diaper gets red from irritants such as feces, urine, or cleaning agents.
 Irritation can be caused by the diaper or by the acid in urine and bowel movements.
 This rash appears red in the area where the diaper has rubbed and is normally not seen in the folds of the skin.

 - Candidal infection: The rash of a candidal infection, also known as fungal or yeast infection, usually has a bright, beefy red appearance and is very common after the use of antibiotics.
 Candida is a fungal microorganism that is typically found in warm, moist places.

 - Allergic reaction: The rash may be a reaction to diaper wipes, diapers, laundry detergent, soap, lotion, or the elastic in plastic pants.
 Even reactions to solid foods or an episode of diarrhea or other medication can cause a diaper rash